syedrizwan11/shopsphere-dashboard/README.md

 🚧 This project is currently under active development.
 Features and UI are subject to change.

+# ShopSphere – E-commerce Admin Dashboard

+ShopSphere is a modern e-commerce admin dashboard designed to manage products, customers, transactions, and sales analytics.
+It provides real-time insights such as revenue tracking, sales targets, customer growth, and product performance through interactive charts and reports.

 ## Getting Started

 First, run the development server: